stackroute/JSAssignment/README.md

-# <NAME ASSIGNMENT OF THE ASSIGNMENT> - JavaScript Assignment
+# Food Facts - JavaScript Assignment

  ---- Please provide a small description about your assignment here ----